Checks¶

 ⚠️ Remediation recommended

-There is a sufficient quantity of IPs available for the nodes to support the upgrade.
+There MUST be a sufficient quantity of IPs available for the nodes to support the upgrade.

 If custom networking is enabled, the results represent the number of IPs available in the subnets used by the EC2 instances.
 Otherwise, the results represent the number of IPs available in the subnets used by both the EC2 instances and the pods.